 There is no known cause of hairy cell leukaemia.

-Some people have no symptoms when they are diagnosed with hairy cell leukaemia and it is found by chance on a blood test done for another reason.
+Some people have no symptoms when they are diagnosed with hairy cell leukaemia and it is found by chance when a blood test is done for another reason.

-- anaemia (low red blood cells), which can cause tiredness and shortness of breath
+- anaemia (low red blood cells), which can make you feel tired, breathless or dizzy

 - thrombocytopenia (low platelets), which makes you more likely to bruise and bleed